Zerfette/nx-sudoku-multiframework/packages/solid/README.md

 Builds the app for production to the `dist` folder.<br>
 It correctly bundles Solid in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.<br>
-Your app is ready to be deployed!

-## Deployment

-Learn more about deploying your application with the [documentations](https://vitejs.dev/guide/static-deploy.html)